alphagov/search-api/doc/arch/adr-004-transition-mainstream-to-publishing-api-index.md

 This is something we need to do after adding new fields or otherwise changing the Elasticsearch mappings, for those fields to work properly.

+### Problems we're not addressing now

-Note that neither of these mechanisms add or remove documents from the search index.
+Neither of the above mechanisms add or remove documents from the search index, which means that:

-- If an edition is ever published, and the search index doesn't get updated, it stays out of date until the next time the document is updated
+- if an edition is ever published, and the search index doesn't get updated, it stays out of date until the next time the document is updated

-- If an edition is unpublished without Rummager being notified, it stays in the search index forever
+- if an edition is unpublished without Rummager being notified, it stays in the search index forever

-Long term, we'd like to be able to easily rebuild the whole `govuk` index from publishing API, to avoid these kind of problems, but we aren't planning to do this right now.
+Long term, we'd like to be able to easily rebuild the whole `govuk` index from scratch, to avoid these kind of problems, but we aren't aiming to do this right now.

 ### Immediate needs